-Alternative 2 could have direct impacts to an estimated 77,963 LF of streams (other waters), approximately 50,499 LF would be considered intermittent or ephemeral ditches.
+Alternative 2 could have direct impacts to an estimated 76,028 LF of streams (other waters), approximately 43,612 LF would be considered intermittent or ephemeral ditches.
 Direct impacts to streams could include filling, grading, culvert installation, channel realignment, and channel widening improvements.
 Indirect stream impacts related to threatened and endangered species, migratory birds, terrestrial wildlife, aquatic environments, and water quality are discussed in separate technical reports prepared for the EIS.
 A summary of stream impacts per classification is provided in Table 2.

-Notable stream impacts associated with Alternative 2 are associated with an intermittent paralleling stream (20W110 - located just west of Corning and shown on Sheets 20 and 21 of Attachment A) and the crossing associated with the Black River (20W48 - located just west of approximately 3 miles east of the Pocahontas Municipal Airport and shown on Sheet 8 of Attachment A) as shown on the detail sheets provided in Attachment A. Approximately 2,281 LF of 20W110 flows through the Alternative 2 footprint in an almost parallel state.
+Notable stream impacts of Alternative 2 are associated with an intermittent paralleling stream (20W110 - located just west of Corning and shown on Sheets 20 and 21 of Attachment A) and the crossing associated with the Black River (20W48 - located just west of approximately 3 miles east of the Pocahontas Municipal Airport and shown on Sheet 8 of Attachment A).
+Approximately 2,281 LF of 20W110 flows through the Alternative 2 footprint in an almost parallel state.
 The Black River is proposed to be crossed with a perpendicular crossing and spanned by a new bridge; however, the potential for bridge piers to be placed within the OHWM of the river.
 Pier placement will be determined upon further design.
 Stream impacts are detailed in Attachment E and include location, and classifications of each stream segment within the proposed ROW footprint of Alternative 2.

-Alternative 2 would directly impact an estimated 37.9 acres of emergent, forested, and pond or open water wetlands.
-Additionally, an estimated 593.6 acres of PFW would be impacted by Alternative 2.
+Alternative 2 would directly impact an estimated 37.3 acres of emergent, forested, and pond or open water wetlands.
+Additionally, an estimated 599.1 acres of PFW would be impacted by Alternative 2.
 Overall wetland impacts would decrease the acreages available to wildlife for breeding, nesting, foraging and stopover habitat, as well as flood storage and water infiltration area.
 Direct impacts to wetlands would occur as a result of direct fill for embankment construction, temporary clearing, and grading.
 Table 3 provides a summary of the wetland impacts for Alternative 2.
 Indirect impacts would include sedimentation from runoff during construction and fragmentation of wetlands, which might alter hydrologic connections to downstream waters.
 Indirect impacts could also include decreased stormwater capacity and reduction in surface water infiltration.